 4) More fun with metal rice bowls and chopsticks

-By the way, the basic Korean eating utensils are a spoon for the soup and the rice, a pair of chopsticks for picking up pieces of meat and a metal bowl for the soup or for the rice.
+By the way, the basic Korean eating utensils are a spoon for the soup and the rice, a pair of chopsticks for picking up pieces of meat, and a metal bowl for the soup or the rice.

 5) “So, that’s how they taste and look like”

 I am not sure, but I am guessing you have had the opportunity to watch Korean drama and series on television and have seen a Korean food or snack.
-The most prominent show on television that featured Korean cuisine is the Korean epic drama, “Jewel in the Palace”.
+The most prominent television show that featured Korean cuisine is the Korean epic drama, “Jewel in the Palace”.

 The fantasy of trying Korean food came from the urge to try them when you saw them on TV and your favorite actor or actress sample them on one of the scenes.